Adrian Griffin: Controversy

 In August 2020, Griffin was publicly accused of domestic abuse by his former wife, Audrey Sterling.
-The Raptors took no action and conducted no investigation in regards to said allegations.
-Griffin started in August 2021 and ultimately abandoned a libel suit again Sterling in response.
+The Raptors did not take any action against Griffin or conduct any investigation in regards to the allegations.
+Griffin filed a defamation suit against Sterling in 2021, which was settled in 2022.

 College career

 Griffin attended Seton Hall University and was a three-year starter.
 As a senior, he averaged 16.2 points, 8.3 rebounds, and 3.1 assists per game, and won All-Big East second team honors.
 In 2010, Griffin was inducted into the Seton Hall Athletics Hall of Fame.

 Professional career

 Griffin was not selected in the 1996 NBA draft.
 He spent the first three years of his career in the American minor leagues and in Italy (playing 8 games for Cordivari Roseto from July to October 1998).
 Griffin was selected to the All-Rookie First Team in 1997 while playing for the Connecticut Pride of the Continental Basketball Association.
 He was selected to the All-CBA First Team and All-Defensive Team with the Pride in 1998.
 Griffin led the Pride to the CBA championship in the 1998–99 season as he was named the Finals Most Valuable Player.
 He was also selected as the CBA Most Valuable Player and earned All-CBA First Team and All-Defensive Team honors.

 Griffin began his National Basketball Association (NBA) career in 1999–2000 with the Boston Celtics.
 As a rookie, his averages were 7 points, 5.2 rebounds and 1.61 steals per game.

 Over six seasons, he played for the Boston Celtics, Dallas Mavericks, Houston Rockets and Chicago Bulls, averaging 4.4 points, 3.3 rebounds and one steal per game.
 A career highlight was becoming a starter for the Dallas Mavericks in the 2006 NBA Finals.

 After one season with the Mavericks, Griffin signed a three-year deal with the Chicago Bulls on July 17, 2006.

 On February 21, 2008, Griffin was traded to the Seattle SuperSonics in an 11-player deal that involved players from the Chicago Bulls, Cleveland Cavaliers, and the SuperSonics.

 On August 13, 2008, Griffin was traded to the Milwaukee Bucks in a three-team, six-player deal involving the Bucks, the Cleveland Cavaliers, and the Oklahoma City Thunder that also sent Milwaukee's Mo Williams to Cleveland, Cleveland's Joe Smith and Milwaukee's Desmond Mason to Oklahoma City, and Cleveland's Damon Jones and Oklahoma City's Luke Ridnour to Milwaukee.